As a young woman, I am finally learning about the importance of caring for my body.

 Social media - which was once a source of skin, body and hair positivity for me - has become heavily filtered and algorithmic.
-These filters, favouring lighter skin, disfigured bodies and bum length hair has an impact on younger women, who are convinced that the only way to meet the standard of beauty is to spend money on altering their current state.
+These filters, promoting lighter skin, unnatural and disfigured bodies has an impact on younger women, who are convinced that the only way to meet the standard of beauty is to spend money on altering their current state.

-Young black women are consuming all of this information, learning that the only way to express their value is through consumption in an attempt to change and not through creation.
+Young black women, like myself, are consuming this information, learning that the only way to express their value is through consumption in an attempt to change and not through creation.

-Spices like peppermint, tea tree, nutmeg, and cinnamon have been used in Jamaica in teas, juices and various foods.
+Peppermint, tea tree, nutmeg, and cinnamon are common in herbal teas, juices and various foods all over the Caribbean.
 They have also been known to have healing qualities & aid digestion.
-Fevergrass and Coconuts are sprinkled all throughout the Caribbean.
-Nourishing and accessible at markets or even right on our yard in Barbados.

-I remembered walking through the streets of Kingston, Dakar, and Nairobi and seeing women and men selling fruits, vegetables and handmade products - a true vision of entrepreneurship in motion.
+I remember walking through the streets of Kingston, Dakar, and Nairobi and seeing women and men selling fruits, vegetables and handmade products - a true vision of entrepreneurship in motion.

-That is the essence of SPS products.
+That is the essence of Sugar Plum Scrubs products.
 Basic herbs from our garden should be used to promote healthy living from the inside out.
 I want to encourage self-determination and ownership by building trust within a community who has time and time again been told that the traditions they value come second to western activities.

-Instead of purchasing lotions and soaps containing unfamiliar ingredients, many of which are toxic I opted to go back to my roots and use the foods and oils that nourished me and made me strong.
+Instead of purchasing lotions and soaps containing unfamiliar ingredients, many of which are toxic and gene altering, I have chosen to go back to my roots and use the foods and oils that nourished my ancestors and made me strong.

-Once I did this, I realized women need to see themselves in advertising.
+Once I started to see this community, I recognized we need to see ourselves and our history in the products we use .
 If we aren’t represented in the advertising of a product, it’s clear that we were never thought of in the formulation of the product.
 I have enough confidence in these products to use them on my skin and on the skin of the women in my family.

-Community is a priority for me, and it hurts when members of the community hurt themselves through harsh criticisms of their skin and hair.
-Sugar Plum Scrubs exists to halt that behaviour and replace it with softer and kinder self-adorning rituals.
+Community is a priority for me, and it hurts when members of the community hurt themselves through harsh criticisms of their skin, hair and body.
+Sugar Plum Scrubs exists to halt that behaviour, and replace it with softer and kinder self-adorning rituals.

-How better to begin those rituals than through the application of sensitive products to one’s skin, that in turn create a soft and sensual experience for everyone involved.
+How better to begin those rituals than through the application of sensitive products to one’s skin, that in turn create a gentle and sensual experience for all involved.

 Welcome to Sugar Plum Scrubs.
 Here we self-adorn and self-love accordingly - and in turn we radiate love passionately.